Requirements Basics: Writing Requirements correctly

 - Price:

-- Properties of language
+- Characteristics of Language

-- Language in the requirements engineering process
+- Language in the Requirements Engineering Process

-Target audience:
+Target Audience

 Request this training